dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/tei-xml.md

 ## Standard Standoff to TEI Conversion

-Knora offers a built-in conversion form standard standoff entities (defined in `standoff-onto`) tags to TEI.
+Knora offers a built-in conversion form standard standoff entities (defined in the `standoff` ontology) tags to TEI.

 In order to obtain a resource as a TEI document, the following request has to be performed.
 Please note that the URL parameters have to be URL-encoded.